 On Sundays, a pajama party breakfast with Krispy Kreme doughnuts is followed by our Christian worship service in the Woodland Chapel.
 This special time for reflection and celebrating our community of faith is led by campers and counselors.
-After a delicious fried chicken lunch, the afternoon cranks up with the camp wide Olympics, led by the Sparks, or the Swim Show led by CIT’s and counselors.
+After a delicious fried chicken lunch, the afternoon cranks up with the camp wide Amazing Race, led by the Sparks, or the Swim Show led by CIT’s and counselors.
 Sunday evenings’ cookout is followed by campfire skits and songs and time to look forward to the start of a new week of activities.

 - Horseback Riding

 Arts & Crafts

 - Pottery and Ceramics

 - Campcraft and Nature

 I believe my daughters’ lives can now be measured by “pre-Illahee vs post-Illahee” standards.
 Both of them were so positively influenced and inspired during their first summer at camp that we are convinced we received better daughters than the ones we left on opening day.